ghoshsubh/ML-project/docs/source/Linear_regression.rst

     :local:
     :depth: 2

-Alphabate in upper case is a matrix and in lower case is a vector.
+Alphabate in the upper case is a matrix and in the lower case is a vector.

 Introduction